BeardedTinker/SolarWS/README.md

 MQTT?
 Sure, it can work as good with MQTT as it is working with Home Assistant API, BUT I deceided to go API route.
 At this point, I'm not sure when or if I'll make MQTT version of the code or maybe even dual version in same file.

+I've included sample.log that is dump of one cyle (awake cycle) from weather station.
+So far these are values I get.
+At the time of recording of this log, no wind or rain was detected.

 ## Deep sleep
 Device goes into deep sleep after 30s of being online.
 This value can be customized (reduced or increased if needed).
 Sleep lasts for 5 minutes (also can be changed if needed).